320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 471. Classical Chinese Literature in Translation.
 No knowledge of Chinese required.
 (3).
 (HU).

 Largely through lectures, this course will examine the highlights of early Chinese literature from antiquity to the 13th century.
 We will begin with The Book of Changes, The Book of Songs, and a few ancient philosophical texts (which are written in brilliant literary styles) from the millennium before Christ, the millennium in which China made an astonishing "philosophic breakthrough" in its civilization.
 We will then undertake to follow the development of the various forms of poetry, fiction, and other kinds of prose during the subsequent centuries.
 The principal aim is to enable students to become familiar with, and also to be able to enjoy, these masterpieces of literature that illustrate the range and depth of the Chinese imagination, the inner life of the individual as well as the outer social and political life of China through the ages.
 Two short papers and a final exam are required.
-Sample readings include Cyril Birch, ed., Anthology of Chinese Literature, Vol. I; two major texts in Taoist mysticism: Lao Tzu: Tao Te Ching and the "Inner Chapters" of the Chuang Tzu; Burton Watson, Chinese Lyricism; and other materials in a course pack.
+Sample readings include Cyril Birch, ed., Anthology of Chinese Literature, Vol. I; two major texts in Taoist mysticism: Lao Tzu: Tao Te Ching and Burton Watson, Jr., Chuang Tzu: Basic Writings; Burton Watson, Chinese Lyricism; and other materials in a course pack.
 (Lin)

 473. Twentieth-Century Chinese Literature in Translation.
 No knowledge of Chinese required.
 (3).
 (HU).